Wastewater discharge standards in Latin America: pH

 The pH is a chemical parameter that measures the acidity or basicity of the water and is commonly measured in situ.
 Distilled water has a pH of 7, where less than 7 is considered acid and greater than 7 is considered basic.
 In most cases, low pH is due to organic overloading and low oxygen conditions in the water.
 This characteristic is strictly controlled because it has a direct effect on water ecosystems and sewer systems materials.

 Usually, pH standard is between 6 and 9 and can vary easily depending on the discharge content.
 In this case, Peru was the country with the smallest range (6–8) and Argentina and Mexico were the ones with the widest range (5.5–10).
-No limit was found for Canada Regulation.

 Settleable Solids

 A low concentration of suspended solids in water or even complete removal after treatment is crucial to maintain water ecosystems development.
 High concentrations of suspended solids can slow down photosynthesis, reduce dissolved oxygen and increase water temperature.

 That is why suspended solids is a relevant parameter in wastewater discharge, that can be attributed to both industrial and domestic wastewater.
 When comparing wastewater regulations, it was found that Bolivia has the strictest limit for this parameter (60 mg/L) while Colombia presented the highest limit (600 mg/L).
 The value presented for Colombia was extracted from the technical norm for wastewater discharges management and control in public sewage for the capital district.
 Within these two limit values is shown a big difference among the two countries regulations for these standard, whereas for Canada was encountered an average value of 350 mg/L.